nazhur/python_basic_prgs/README.md

 # python_basic_prgs

-# This section contains programs that are frequently asked in Python Interviews (Basic/intermediate Level).
+# This section contains programs that are frequently asked in the Python Interviews (Basic/intermediate Level).